-The procurement of equipment in schools is managed by the equipment department as a well-established process, in parallel to the construction of the schools.
+The procurement of equipment in schools is managed by the equipment department of the Ministry of Education as a well-established process, in parallel to the construction of the schools.
 All general education schools built were furnished and equipped.
 The industrial school in Hebron was equipped with specialized equipment related to the identified vocations in 2019 and 2020.
+Some deliver